letsdodigital/coding-hands-on/dair/curriculum_imaging.md

     - Run this over multiple workshops
       - Each workshop should consist of small LL2 synchronous workshops and moderately large coding tasks for people to work through.

 # Session 1 - Course Introduction

 ## Seminar

 By the end of the seminar, clinicains should be able to:
 - Know the overall aims and philosophy of the course
+- Aims of the DAIM courses
+  - Translate a basic knowledge of Python into workable clinical skill
+  - Inspire the individual to seek further resources to learn more about the topic
+  - Empower the learner to build complex applications
+- TODO
 - General coding information
   - Know the layout of documentation and how to use it (LL3)
   - Know what StackOverflow is and when to use it (LL3)
   - Understand what constitutes "machine readable" data and what considerations clinicians must make to maximise this (LL4)

+# Session 2 - Core Python For Images Introduction

+## Seminar

 - NumPy
   - Know why NumPy exists within the Python ecosystem (speed of array operations, ease of working with multidimensional data) (LL2)
   - Understand the concept of multidimensional arrays and the 'shape' of an array (LL2)